How To Care for Crematogaster Scutellaris

 That’s because Crematogaster scutellaris is a fully claustral species, which means that the queen won’t need to eat for at least a month, until she has her first workers.

 She especially doesn’t need protein right now, because she can obtain the protein she needs from the decomposition of her wing muscles.
 However, if you want, you can give her a little drop of honey.
-That would give her the right amount of energy she will need to start her own ant colony!
+That would give her the right amount of energy she needs to start her own ant colony!

 Hibernation